 Walking was even more difficult than usual and I could hear myself breathing hard with every minimal effort I made.

 I can tell you… it just didn’t work out.

 This also made me think (again): I don’t want this for another 5 years.

 And no, these are not negative thoughts but pure realism.

 My inner circle knows very clearly where and how my limits lie in this matter, and my ‘preparations’ for this have long been arranged.

 I have carried my LEIF card for years and I am sure that my trustees will respect my wishes.

 Fortunately, these days also pass.

-Thanks to food supplements (especially probiotics) I am able to go to the toilet more easily and some of the ballast and air has been processed.
+Thanks to food supplements (especially probiotics) I can go to the toilet more easily and some of the ballast and air have been processed.